Danex2/exerlog/README.md

 ### Running the project without Docker

-To run the project just do `npm run dev` then visit `localhost:1234` in your browser
+To run the project just do `npm run app`, a new tab / browser will open for you.

 ### Running the project with Docker